-- Showing up for all classes, unless simply unable to do so - Coming to class on time, and not leaving early - Not wasting class time - Addressing questions that arise, and honestly admitting when an answer is unknown - Setting out clearly in the course syllabus the balance of the course between lecture and discussion - Encouraging and allowing all to participate in class discussion, while containing those whose enthusiasm makes it difficult for others to participate - Assuming that you have come to class prepared and therefore ready to be called on to participate without embarrassment - Respecting the views you express and not making fun of them or you - Not allowing others to ridicule you or your ideas, or you to do the same to them - Being careful, when expressing a personal opinion, not to impose one's views on others.
-As a student you will exercise integrity in class by - Taking your instructor and fellow students seriously and treating all with respect
+- Addressing questions that arise, and honestly admitting when an answer is unknown - Setting out clearly in the course syllabus the balance of the course between lecture and discussion - Encouraging and allowing all to participate in class discussion, while containing those whose enthusiasm makes it difficult for others to participate - Assuming that you have come to class prepared and therefore ready to be called on to participate without embarrassment - Respecting the views you express - Not allowing others to ridicule you or your ideas, or you to do the same to them - Being careful, when expressing a personal opinion, not to impose one's views on others.

+As a student you will exercise integrity in class by

-- Showing up for all classes, unless you are simply unable to do so - Coming to class on time and not leaving early - Having the appropriate books and texts with you in class - Making good use of class time, by being engaged throughout - Asking questions for clarification, not just for your own sake, but for the sake of others - Participating in class discussion so that learning is a communal enterprise - Monitoring your own participation so as to allow others to participate equally - Respecting other students and their ideas, and not holding side conversations that distract other students or the instructor.
+- Taking your instructor and fellow students seriously and treating all with respect - Showing up for all classes, unless you are simply unable to do so - Coming to class on time and not leaving early - Having the appropriate books and texts with you in class - Making good use of class time by being engaged throughout - Asking questions for clarification - Participating in class discussion so that learning is a communal enterprise - Monitoring your own participation so as to allow others to participate equally - Respecting other students and their ideas, and not holding side conversations that distract other students or the instructor.